Searching for Solutions for a Sick Economy

 On September 24th, at 9:00 am, the Alliance for Balanced Growth (ABG) will be discussing the major issues that municipalities face, and with the help of a number of experts, will make presentations that will offer municipalities workable solutions to the economic hardships ahead.
 An added benefit is the ABG is opening up the virtual session to Planning Board Members, municipal leaders and anyone who is searching for solutions.

 The Alliance for Balanced Growth is a cooperative effort between area developers, landowners, commercial real estate professionals, engineers, land-use attorneys, construction services and the Orange County Partnership.
-Their mission is straightforward—to present a strong, unified voice for responsible development in Orange County.
+Its mission is straightforward—to present a strong, unified voice for responsible development in Orange County.

 The Sept.
 24th program will begin by illustrating how localities can increase tax ratables that will generate revenue in-perpetuity.
 It’s important to note that the pandemic has created a need in the marketplace, bringing developers and corporations to Orange County to site valuable projects.
 Thousands of jobs and millions of dollars in taxes will follow, but only with cooperation from towns, villages and cities.
 We have to act quickly because the competition is intense and companies will go to where they are wanted.
 There is a cost to inaction and the delay of projects and our quality of life is at stake.